 The following information provides the most likely itinerary for our Beginner Mountaineering Courses.
-Please note however that changes to the following logistics may be possible for reasons which include but are not limited to: higher risk mountain weather or climbing conditions, unexpectedly high volumes of visitor traffic in the National Parks, or in relation to COVID-19 and/or current Public Health Orders issues by Government.
+Please note, however, that changes to the following logistics may be possible for reasons which include but are not limited to: higher risk mountain weather or climbing conditions, and unexpectedly high volumes of visitor traffic in the National Parks.

 Please contact our Program Managers for updated information on potential impacts to any of our programs.